 • Global optimization, which is an essential tool for solving problems where local non-global solutions may be meaningless.

-• Semidefinite programming, that plays an essential role in the development of effi- cient algorithms for solving relaxations of non-convex and integer problems.
+• Semidefinite programming, which plays an essential role in the development of efficient algorithms for solving relaxations of non-convex and integer problems.

-• Finite dimensional variational inequalities and complementarity problems, which often arise in modelling a wide array of real-world problems where competition is involved.
+• Finite dimensional variational inequalities and complementarity problems, which often arise in modeling a wide array of real-world problems where competition is involved.

 • Generalized Nash equilibrium problems, which are emerging as a winning way of looking at several classical and non-classical engineering problems.